kybeen0521/cp_home/README.md

 The workflow is designed for **cleaning raw Excel/CSV data, calculating key performance metrics, and visualizing results**,
 with automatic logging for reproducibility.

+📑 For more details, please refer to CP report_KimYongBeen
 ---

 ## Features